DHTMLX/docs-suite/docs/grid/usage.md

 });
 ~~~

-- `column` - defines the configuration of a column that renders values by the grouped data.
+- `column` - (optional) defines the configuration of a column that renders values by the grouped data.
 This column will be used as a main one for structuring and rendering data grouped by value

 You can specify the id of a column in two ways: